p0deje/vagrant-exec/README.md

   #   ➜ vagrant exec ruby -e 'puts 1'
   #   # is the same as
   #   ➜ vagrant ssh -c "cd /vagrant && export RUBY_GC_MALLOC_LIMIT=100000000 && ruby -e 'puts 1'"
-  config.exec.commands 'ruby', env: { 'RUBY_GC_MALLOC_LIMIT' => 100000000 }
+  config.exec.commands 'ruby', env: {'RUBY_GC_MALLOC_LIMIT' => 100000000}
 end
 ```

 Binstubs
 ----------------

-It is possible can generate binstubs for all your configured commands.
+It is possible to generate binstubs for all your configured commands.
 You might want to do this to avoid typing `vagrant exec` every time before command, or if you want integrate your flow in editor (e.g. running tests from editor).

 Assuming you have the following configuration: